angelcamposm/ping/README.md

 ## License

 The package Ping is open-source package and is licensed under The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).